 Housed in what was once the painter’s apartment and studio, this small museum is dedicated to Eugène Delacroix, one of the greatest artists of the Romantic period.
-Old and sick, Delacroix moved here in 1857 to be closer to the church of St-Sulpice, where he was decorating a chapel.
+Delacroix was old and sick when he moved here in 1857 to be closer to the church of St-Sulpice, where he was decorating a chapel.
 He managed to finish the paintings, 3 years before he died here, in 1863.
-“It takes great fortitude to be yourself,” he once said, and he certainly had it: At his death he left behind some 8,000 paintings, drawings, and pastels.
-Though none of his major works are in the museum, several of his smaller paintings decorate the walls, including the mysterious Mary Magdalene in the Wilderness.
-Furniture, mementos, and other personal items are on display, including the artist’s palate and paint box.
-The museum is located on the exquisitely beautiful place de Furstenberg, a small and leafy square.
+“It takes great fortitude to be yourself,” he once said, and he certainly had it: At his death, he left behind some 8,000 paintings, drawings, and pastels.
+Though none of his major works are in the museum, several smaller paintings decorate the walls, including the mysterious Mary Magdalene in the Wilderness.
+Furniture, mementos, and other personal items are displayed, including the artist’s palette and paint box.
+The museum is located on the exquisitely beautiful place de Furstenberg, a small, leafy square.